spenser-millburn/surescan-take-home/README.md

 ## Architecture

 - **Core Transformation Logic**: Implemented as a C++ library.
-Debian package artifacts are published via CI for installation.
+  - Debian package artifacts are published via CI, see Actions tab of this repo.
 - **APIs**: The core c++ [eigen/opencv] based library Exposed to both Python and C++ bindings.
 - **Clients**: Desktop, CLI, and web (via rest API) clients wrap the library and are built and run as Docker Compose services.